VantaggioPurple/90-and-1-days-before-my-death/README.md

 Any updates to this license will be published in this repository and will take effect **15 days after publication**.
 New clauses will be marked with an asterisk `(*)`.

-===

-## ⚖️ Disclaimer

-By using any AkenayōStudio content, you accept the terms of this license.
-The Italian version is considered the official legal version.
-The English version is provided for informational purposes only.

-===

-Copyright © 2025 AkenayōStudio / 【アケナヨスタジオ】.
+Copyright © 2025 90 and 1 days before my death.
 All rights reserved.